 Always ignore: Alternative start codons are not translated as M

-To build a tree from alignment, select Build tree from alignment in the Expected Output section.
-The trees are build using the Neighbour-joing algorithm (Saitou & Nei 1987).
+To build a tree from the alignment, select Build tree from alignment with in the Expected Output section.
+You can then select a tree builder algorithm from one of the following options: RAxML (Randomized Axelerated Maximum Likelihood) and Geneious (Neighbour-joining algorithm, Saitou & Nei 1987).

 To view the aligned sequences as a tree view, (1) select a Tree file and (2) ensure that Show Tree in the Sequence Viewer Sidebar is selected.